LibertFan/Records/Image to text.md

 This is an alternative to RoI in the case that we don't have the tagged dataset.

-How to ganrantee the reasonability of region reversed in the original image.
+How to ganrantee the reasonability of region reversed in the original image ?

 ### To Read List: